sandhawke/crosscloud/overview.md

 these different "clouds".
 This vision goes beyond what is provided today by cloud data storage services like owncloud and dropbox, in that it requires applications to use interoperable data formats and support integrated social data sharing.
-The goal is here is that when users select different products, they never lose access to what they've been doing and the people they've been doing it with.
+The goal is that when users select different products, they never lose access to what they've been doing and the people they've been doing it with.

-The flagship crosscloud application is cimba, a microblogging tool similar to Twitter and others, but decentralized.
-Cimba users can switch to another crosscloud microblogging app and still see the same social network with the same posts and the same metadata.
+The flagship crosscloud application is cimba, a microblogging tool.
+Cimba users get roughly the same functionality as provided by Twitter, Facebook news feeds, etc, but they can switch to another crosscloud microblogging app and still see the same social network with the same posts and the same metadata.
 More impressively, they can also switch vendors for their back-end data storage with no impact on user experience for themselves or their contacts.

-Many other crosscloud applications are possible, spanning the whole range of Web 2.0 success stories.
+Many other crosscloud applications are possible, spanning the whole range of Web 2.0 success stories and more.
 For some details see @@apps..

 ## Benefits

-While consumers having a freedom of choice in the market may seem like a goal it itself, its value comes from what else it will enable.
-Some of the benefits of using crosscloud software:
+Freedom of choice in the market may seems like a goal in itself, but its real value becomes clear when we consider the benefits that will come with that freedom and the commitment to decentralization:

   - **Innovation.** When your data and social connections are locked in to one platform or application, it's hard to try out